This FAQ updated 11/2019.

-Most important step… take out your part and put back in the other earbud with the three other voice parts.
+Take OUT the earbud with the three parts so you only hear your part.
+Sing along and really get a feeling for how your part goes.
+Try it five or six times in a row.
+Next, take out your part and put back in the other earbud with the three other voice parts.
 Try to sing your part against these three.
 Depending on your experience, this will take some time, and it’s OK.
 Just keep working at holding your part against the other three.
 We have found most singers struggle with this at first, but get better quickly.

 If the part you are practicing is too hard, try another part.
-Most people say singing lead is easier to learn since you are singing (mostly) the melody.
+Most people say singing lead is easier to learn since you are mostly singing the melody.

 We like to sing 24/7

-We sing at in hallways, in bathrooms, in dorm rooms, in the closet, out of the closet, waiting in lines… you get the idea.
+We sing in hallways, in bathrooms, in dorm rooms, in the closet, out of the closet, waiting in lines… you get the idea.
 If you are a sensitive sleeper, you may want to bring earplugs, as you will most likely hear singing in the area at 2 AM.
 Weird, I know.

-First, we call our four parts
+First, we call our four parts:

 the other voice parts change chords and words around the singer, and can be as long as 30 seconds.
-This is most typical in the Lead part.
 Ask to learn the tag “Behind” from someone at HU.

 Swipe: A glissando (slide) from one note to another

-Fifth Wheeling: a frowned upon activity where a person joins a group of four uninvited by singing along.
+Fifth Wheeling: a frowned-upon activity where a person joins a group of four uninvited by singing along.
 To avoid this faux pas, wait until they are done and ask if you can sing along on the part you know.
 They will smile and say YES!